rpcpool/yellowstone-grpc/README.md

 #### Slots

-   - `enabled` — broadcast slots updates
+   - `any` — broadcast all slots

 #### Account

 Accounts can be filtered by:

-   - `any` — stream all accounts, if active all other filters should be disabled
    - `account` — acount Pubkey, match to any Pubkey from the array
    - `owner` — account owner Pubkey, match to any Pubkey from the array

-All fields in filter are optional but at least 1 is required.
-Fields works as logical `AND`.
-Values in the arrays works as logical `OR`.
+If all fields are empty then all accounts are broadcasted.
+Otherwise fields works as logical `AND` and values in arrays as logical `OR`.

 #### Transactions